F5Networks/f5-azure-arm-templates-v2/examples/autoscale/bigiq/README.md

       az group create -n ${RESOURCE_GROUP} -l ${REGION}
       ```
   - A location to host your custom BIG-IP config (runtime-init.conf) with your Azure Vault, BIG-IQ LM and logging information.
 See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for customization details.
-  - This solution requires an Azure Key Vault and secret containing the intended password the password used to obtain a license from BIG-IQ, provided in the format https://myVaultName.vault.azure.net/secrets/mySecretId.
+  - This solution requires an Azure Key Vault and secret containing the password to access the BIG-IQ License Manager provided in the format https://yourvaultname.vault.azure.net/secrets/yoursecretid or https://yourvaultname.vault.azure.net/secrets/yoursecretid/yoursecretversion.

     For example, to create the secret using the Azure CLI:
       ```bash
-      az keyvault create --name ${YOUR_VAULT_NAME} --resource-group ${YOUR_RESOURCE_GROUP} --location ${YOUR_REGION}
+      az keyvault create --name [YOUR_VAULT_NAME] --resource-group [YOUR_RESOURCE_GROUP] --location [YOUR_REGION]
-      az keyvault secret set --vault-name ${YOUR_VAULT_NAME} --name ${YOUR_SECRET_ID} --value "${YOUR_BIGIP_PASSWORD}"
+    az keyvault secret set --vault-name [YOUR_VAULT_NAME] --name [YOUR_SECRET_ID] --value "[YOUR_BIGIQ_PASSWORD]"
       ```
       - *NOTE:*
-        - By default, the example vault name used is `myVaultName` and secret name used is `mySecretId`.
-However, vault names are global in Azure and you will always need to customize this value by updating the Runtime-Init Configs and `bigSecretIdIpPassword` template input parameter to match your secret.
-See [Changing the BIG-IP Deployment](#changing-the-big-ip-deployment) for more details.
+        - Vault names in Azure are DNS based and hence globally unique.
+        - The Vault can be in a different resource group than the BIG-IP resource group.
+        - The user or service principal deploying the template must have `Key Vault Contributor` role in order for the Access template to create an Access Policy for the secret.
+For more information, see Azure [Docs](https://docs.microsoft.com/en-us/azure/key-vault/general/rbac-guide?tabs=azure-cli#azure-built-in-roles-for-key-vault-data-plane-operations)
   - This solution requires an [SSH key](https://docs.microsoft.com/en-us/azure/virtual-machines/ssh-keys-portal) for access to the BIG-IP instances.
 For more information about creating a key pair for use in Azure, see Azure SSH key [documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys).
   - This solution requires you to accept any Azure Marketplace "License/Terms and Conditions" for the images used in this solution.
     - By default, this solution uses [F5 BIG-IP VE – ALL (BYOL, 2 Boot Locations)](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/f5-networks.f5-big-ip-byol?tab=PlansAndPrice)